GalanVE/biominet/README.md

-# Page of Data mining, Bioinformatics and Networks Lab
+# Web page of Data mining, Bioinformatics and Networks Lab